Kyagara/crescent/README.md

 Log, PID and the application's socket are located in `/home/<user>/.crescent/apps/<app>`.

+## Why?

+I wanted to learn some Rust so I decided to create a tool similar to [PM2](https://pm2.keymetrics.io/) and [mark2](https://github.com/mark2devel/mark2), these two tools saved me from a lot of headache when spinning up background services for apps and in the case of mark2, Minecraft servers.

 ## Should I use Cres-

-Not for anything in production, game servers for friends for example shouldn't be a problem.
-Crescent does not currently support auto restarts in case of a crash or something equivalent to `pm2 save` to start apps on system startup.
+Not for anything in production, game servers for friends for example shouldn't be a problem. crescent does not currently support auto restarts in case of a crash or something equivalent to `pm2 save` to start apps on system startup.

 ## Todo

 -   More tests
 -   Attach command watches the log file with the `notify` crate, it could use the application socket to receive new lines instead
+-   Lots of unwraps inside threads
 -   Profiles (add a `-p` argument to the `start` command to pass a config file)
 -   There should be more logs for the daemonized crescent process, maybe a separate log/socket for it
 -   Probably redesign the entire thing when I acquire more [knowledge](https://www.youtube.com/watch?v=jksPhQhJRoc)